IR side of bounds on Theories with Spontaneously Broken Lorentz Symmetry: Introduction

 This connection between UV and IR becomes remarkably transparent for theories that in the UV are compatible with unitarity, Lorentz invariance, locality and microcausality -- the property that operators commute when space-like separated \cite{Eden1971}.
 These assumptions about the UV theory entail polynomial boundedness and canonical analyticity properties of S-matrix elements as functions of the Mandelstam invariants \cite{Bros1964,Martin:1969,Streater:1989}, leading to bounds on the coefficients of low-energy interactions, see e.g. \cite{Pham:1985,Adams:2006sv,deRham:2017avq,Caron-Huot:2020cmc,Bellazzini:2020cot,Tolley2021,Sinha:2020win,Bellazzini2022,Arkani-Hamed2021a,Caron-Huot2022}.

 In light of this UV/IR connection, it is interesting to explore whether these boundaries in the space of low-energy Wilson coefficients can be characterized in a synthetic way in terms of IR dynamical features.
 Such an IR characterization has been explored e.g. in \cite{Adams:2006sv,Camanho:2014apa,deRham:2021bll,Serra2022,CarrilloGonzalez2022,CarrilloGonzalez2023,Serra:2023nrn}, finding that certain effective field theories (EFTs) that do not respect the analyticity bounds display faster-than-light propagation for excitations around non-trivial backgrounds.
-These results exposed that the phase velocity captures, at least in some cases, the UV properties that lead to analyticity bounds.
+These results exposed that the speed of propagation of low-energy excitations captures, at least in some cases, the UV properties that lead to analyticity bounds.
 In particular, in various examples of Lorentz invariant theories, one can argue (and sometimes prove) that analyticity bounds forbid classical time advances at least on a wide class of backgrounds; see e.g. \cite{Arkani-Hamed2021a,Caron-Huot2022,Bellazzini:2022wzv}.

-This may be phrased in terms of the relation between microcausality and phase velocity.
-Indeed, the limiting value of the phase velocity at high frequency, a.k.a. the front velocity, should be insensitive to any fixed wavelength background and should therefore fall into the light-cone as dictated by microcausality \cite{Brillouin:1960tos,Diener:1996mj}.
-Therefore, for cases in which the phase velocity does not decrease in the UV, its value at low frequency should always be lower than the speed determined by microcausality\footnote{See e.g., \cite{Diener:1996mj,Greene:2022uyf} for interesting exceptions in this regard.}.
+This may be phrased in terms of the relation between microcausality and the kinematics of low-energy excitations.
+Indeed, the limiting value of the phase velocity at high frequency, also known as the front/signal velocity, should be insensitive to any fixed wavelength background and should therefore fall into the light-cone as dictated by microcausality \cite{Brillouin:1960tos,Diener:1996mj}.
+Similarly, in the regime where signal propagation can effectively be described as classical trajectories/rays, the group velocity encodes the support of Green's functions \cite{Diener:1996mj}.
+Therefore, for cases in which group and/or phase velocity do not decrease in the UV, their values at low frequency should be lower than the speed determined by microcausality\footnote{See e.g., \cite{Diener:1996mj,Greene:2022uyf} for interesting exceptions in this regard.}.